Ryan Kaine is on the hunt…

 “If there’s anything iffy going on, Corky’s gonna find it.”

-Corky shook his head and his expression turned glum.
+Corky shook his head and his expression had turned glum.
 “Nah, ’fraid not.
 They got an alarm and a CCTV setup, but it ain’t hooked up to the web, at least not yet.
 Corky can’t give you ears or eyes inside the house without splicing directly into the system.
 And there ain’t no way that’s happening any time soon.”

 “Okay, mate.
 I’ll have to do it the old-fashioned way.
 Thanks for everything.
 I’ll find a spot inside the grounds and lie doggo for a while.
 If and when Robbie P heads out to work in the morning, it’ll give me a chance to ask Marian about his behaviour.
 Assuming he leaves her home alone.”